 Let the parrot out of the cage daily for a change of scenery.

 Parrots that spend too much time in their cage may become withdrawn and reclusive.
-Allow them to walk around the house to stretch their legs and wings.
+Allow them access to a bird-safe room to exercise and stretch their wings.

-Assign time each day to interact, which will help you form a lasting bond with the parrot.
+Assign daily interaction time to form a lasting bond with the parrot.

 Parrot Playlist

-Create a music playlist for the parrot to listen to when you need to leave the house.
+Create a music playlist for the parrot to listen to when you leave the house.

-Avoid high-tempo electronic dance music because it leads t distress.
+Avoid high-tempo electronic dance music because it leads to distress.

 Signs A Baby Parrot Is Sick

 Wild parrots avoid showing signs of sickness.
 Sick birds are the first to be attacked by predators if they sense the parrot is weak and easy to kill.
-As a result, it’s hard to tell when chicks are unwell.
+Consequently, it’s hard to tell when chicks are unwell.

-That said, many symptoms indicate when a parrot is sick:
+The following symptoms indicate that a parrot is sick:

-If you notice one or more of these affecting the baby parrot, take them to an avian vet.
+If you notice one or more of these symptoms affecting a baby parrot, take them to a vet.

 When Can Baby Parrots Leave Their Mother?

-In captivity, baby parrots are normally ready to leave their mothers at around 7 to 8 weeks of age.
-Once a chick hatches, it matures quickly and, once weaned, is ready to leave the nest at around 8 weeks old.
+In captivity, baby parrots are ready to leave their mothers at around 7 to 8 weeks of age.
+Once a chick hatches, it matures quickly.
+Once weaned, a baby parrot will leave the nest when 8 weeks old.

 Why Is My Baby Parrot Shaking?